RISE-Maritime/porla/README.md

 # porla
 **P**ipeline-**O**riented **R**eal-time **L**ogging **A**ssistant or simply a basic toolbox for handling of line-based streaming data using linux pipes and some handy command-line utilities

-    "porla" is also a Swedish word for the soothing sound of running water from a small stream stream, typically set in an enchanted forest.
+> "porla" is also a Swedish word for the soothing sound of running water from a small stream of water

-## Motivation, purpose and mental map
+## Motivation and purpose

+TODO

+## Schematic overview

 ![schematic](./porla.svg)

 ## Usage